 Use our course finder tool to search and filter for sustainability learning opportunities at UBC.

-2. Some courses may not be offered this session or be accessible to all students.
-Please use the links to UBC’s Course Schedule to confirm if and when a course is offered, and if you meet the pre/co-requisites.
+- Some courses may have a different title and/or description this session, may not be offered this session or be accessible to all students.
+Please use the links to UBC’s Course Schedule to find the most up-to-date information.

 Find a Course

 UFOR 402 Urban Forestry Administration, Policy and Law

 The administrative, legal, policy, and business environments for urban forestry governance, management, and planning.